LGR2/LGRblog/content/post/DSSG.md

 ### Preface

 The research I worked on is sensitive.
 For straightforward reasons, I'm leaving out details and results that can't be shared publically.
+Here's the final slide deck of our presentation.
+* <a href="/Users/leonreilly/Documents/GitHub/LGRblog/content/resources/DSSG Final Presentation.pdf" download>DSSG Final Presentation 2024</a>

 ### I.